 Since 2008, the government’s Improving Access to Psychological Therapies (IAPT) programme has been rolled out across England.
-In the ten years of its existence, it claims to have transformed mental health services across the UK, bringing therapy to thousands of people experiencing depression and anxiety.
+In the ten years of its existence, it claims to have transformed mental health services, bringing therapy to thousands of people experiencing depression and anxiety.
 But what has been the impact of IAPT’s tightly-regulated, medicalised model of mental health care on services and those who work in them?
-Can IAPT’s ‘factory’ system of care, driven by psychiatric diagnosis, fast through-put and quick outcomes really address the rising tide of mental distress in the UK?
+Can IAPT’s ‘factory’ system of care, driven by psychiatric diagnosis, fast through-put and quick outcomes really address the rising tide of mental distress?

 This conference aims to bring together practitioners, academics, researchers and all those interested in the future of mental health services for a day of discussion and debate.

 Location - Resource for London, Holloway Road, London N7 6PA

 Tickets cost £66 (vat inc), including lunch and refreshments.

 Rosemary Rizq starts by unpicking the ‘modern myths’ that underpin the rapid rise and expansion of the government’s IAPT programme.
 She will argue these myths serve to obscure rather than reveal the social, cultural, economic and political factors underlying the current rise in mental distress.